LastAncientOne/Home_Improvement_Retail_Investment/README.md

 Lowe's Companies, Inc. (LOW)
 NVR, Inc. (NVR)

-#### Use accountant statements and historical price in Excel, python, Power BI, and Tableau for Stocks Analysis
+#### Use accountant statements and historical price in Python, R, Excel, Power BI, and Tableau for Stocks Analysis

 ### Financial Ratio or Accounting Ratio: